Unsa22/CodeAlpha_Calculator/README.md

 # CodeAlpha_Calculator

-This is my third task of Internship at CodeSoft.
+This is my third task of Internship at Code Alpha.